JustRegularLuna/ancient-johto/docs/info.md

 ## Forests with Tall Grass

-The environment type `FOREST` has been added, for maps that work like Viridian Forest in Gen 1, instead of like Ilex Forest in Gen 2.
+The environment type `FOREST` has been added, for maps that work like Viridian Forest in Gen 1, instead of like Ilex Forest in Gen 2 (which was treated as a cave).
 It is not currently assigned to any maps.

 ## Puddles that splash when you walk